Contentify/Contentify/daux/docs/Development/03_Installation.md

 We strongly recommend to use webspace that you can configure.
 You should be able to create vhosts at least.
 And there is a command-line interface called [Artisan](http://laravel.com/docs/artisan).
 You should ensure you can run it.
 With Artisan you are ablte to [activate maintenance mode](http://laravel.com/docs/configuration#maintenance-mode).

+We have added a simple script named `tester.php` that checks the requirements mentioned before.
+We recommend to run it once before starting the actual installer, because the installer depends on the CMS and therefore won't even start if the requirements are not fulfilled.

 # Hosting

 If you do not have a hosting service so far or it does not meet the requirements listed above we suggest to give [DigitalOcean](http://www.digitalocean.com) a try.
 They offer an SSD server with 512 MB RAM and 20 GB disk space for only 5 USD per month.